LokeshShelva/hubspot-integration/README.md

 - **Property Updates**: Update custom properties on existing contacts
 - **Webhook Integration**: Automated workflow triggers when contact ownership changes
 - **Authentication**: Secure JWT-based authentication system

+## ⚠️ Important Development Notice

+**This application is for development and demonstration purposes only.**

+### Do NOT use for:
+- Production environments
+- Real customer data
+- Live business operations
+- Storing sensitive information

+### Intended for:
+- Learning HubSpot API integration
+- Testing and development
+- Proof of concept demonstrations
+- Educational purposes

+### Recommendations:
+- Use test HubSpot accounts only
+- Use dummy/fake data for testing
+- Do not connect to production HubSpot portals
+- Review and understand the code before use

 ## Tech Stack